olliw42/mLRS-docu/docs/DRONECAN.md

 - "Rx Serial Port" = "can"

+> [!NOTE]
-***Note***: Do not enable "rc_override" or "rc_channels" in the mLRS receiver settings when using MAVLink via DroneCAN as it adds substantial and unnecessary traffic on the CAN bus.
+> Do not enable "rc_override" or "rc_channels" in the mLRS receiver settings when using MAVLink via DroneCAN as it adds substantial and unnecessary traffic on the CAN bus.

 ## ArduPilot Settings